qoherent/ria-hub-docs/docs/content/Usage/packages/overview.md

 # Package Registry

-Starting with Gitea **1.17**, the Package Registry can be used as a public or private registry for common package managers.
+Starting with RIA Hub **1.17**, the Package Registry can be used as a public or private registry for common package managers.

 ## Supported package managers